-Does the seriously injured person have the right to obtain a new RI car crash lawyer?
+Does the injured person have the right to obtain a new lawyer?

-Does the injured victim have the right to obtain a new RI car attorney if an injured victim is disappointing with a RI injury lawyer, who is representing the claimant in a negligence cause of action?
+Does the injured victim have the right to obtain a new car accident attorney if an injured victim is disappointing with an injury lawyer, who is representing the claimant in a negligence cause of action?
 Pursuant to Rhode Island legal ethics laws, a client has the right to obtain a new personal injury lawyer at any time during the legal representation.
 The client is actually the owner of the vast majority of the legal file.
-The prior Rhode Island car accident lawyer must turn over nearly all of the negligence legal file to the new attorneys.
+The prior lawyer must turn over nearly all of the negligence legal file to the new attorneys.

 - Can I fire my personal injury attorney and represent myself?
 Yes but the old adage is someone who represents themselves has a fool for a lawyer.
 People who represent themselves get smaller settlements and may lose the case as a result.